Cinema of the United States: Global Hollywood

 Many British companies made a profit by acting as the agents for this business, and by doing so, they weakened British production by turning over a large share of the UK market to American films.
 By 1911, approximately 60 to 70 percent of films imported into Great Britain were American.
 The United States was also doing well in Germany, Australia, and New Zealand.

-More recently, as globalization has started to intensify, and the United States government has been actively promoting free trade agendas and trade on cultural products, Hollywood has become a worldwide cultural source.
-The success on Hollywood export markets can be known not only from the boom of American multinational media corporations across the globe but also from the unique ability to make big-budget films that appeal powerfully to popular tastes in many different cultures.
+More recently, in the last 20th and early 21st century, as globalization intensified and the United States government actively promoted free trade agendas and trade on cultural products, Hollywood became a worldwide cultural source.
+The success of Hollywood export markets is reflected in the boom of American multinational media corporations across the globe and the ability to make big-budget films that appeal to popular tastes in many different cultures.

-With globalization, movie production has been clustered in Hollywood for several reasons: the United States has the largest single home market in dollar terms, entertaining and highly visible Hollywood movies have global appeal, and the role of English as a universal language contributes to compensating for higher fixed costs of production.

 Hollywood has moved more deeply into Chinese markets, although influenced by China's censorship.
 Films made in China are censored, strictly avoiding themes like "ghosts, violence, murder, horror, and demons."
 Such plot elements risk being cut.
 Hollywood has had to make "approved" films, corresponding to official Chinese standards, but with aesthetic standards sacrificed to box office profits.
 Even Chinese audiences found it boring to wait for the release of great American movies dubbed in their native language.

 Role of women

-Women's representation in film has been considered an issue almost as long as film has been an industry.
-Women's portrayals have been criticized as dependent on other characters, motherly and domestic figures who stay at home, overemotional, and confined to low-status jobs when compared to enterprising and ambitious male characters.
-With this, women are underrepresented and continually cast and stuck in gender stereotypes.